 - Start by entering competitions in your area.
 When you win locally, start entering regional competitions.
 If you are having good experiences there, the next logical step would be to try to enter the big boys, such as the NHC or MCAB.
 Entering and winning these two “National Competitions” is a fine goal which will motivate you to learn how to brew the best beer you possibly can.
 I highly recommend entering the qualifying events for the MCAB.

-Here is an article about this exciting competition written by the director, John Peed.
+Here is an article about this exciting competition written by the former director, John Peed.

-Thanks to John Peed, award winning homebrewer and director of the Masters Championship of Amateur Brewing, for some of his insights on competitions.
+Thanks to John Peed, award winning homebrewer and director of the Masters Championship of Amateur Brewing (at the time of this writing), for some of his insights on competitions.

 If you find this site helpful, please link to us!